-Further information is available from Mr Ignatowski
+Further information is available from Mr Yale

-OCR Cambridge National Level 2 in Sport Studies (Option)
+OCR Cambridge National Level 2 in Sport Studies [Option]

 Learners will cover topical and contemporary issues in sport, including; why people do and do not participate in sport, the promotion of ethics and values, the roles of National Governing Bodies and high profile events have in sport, as well as how technology is used within sport.
 You will develop skills as a performer in two different sporting activities and learn how to lead sporting activity sessions.
-You will learn about the relationship between sport and the media through applying this to real life examples you will evaluate and interpret the different ways in which sport is represented by the media, in both a positive and negative way.
+You will learn about the relationship between sport and the media through applying this to real life examples you will evaluate and interpret the different ways in which sport is represented by the media.